8ft0/study-guide/docs/linux/misc/stateless-linux.md

   - **Limited Customization**: Users cannot make permanent changes.
   - **Data Management**: Requires careful planning for data persistence.

-By using this cheat sheet, new starters can efficiently understand and set up stateless Linux systems, ensuring proper implementation and management of such environments.
+By using this study sheet, new starters can efficiently understand and set up stateless Linux systems, ensuring proper implementation and management of such environments.